Jaydn Ott

-Jaydn Ott (boron December 16, 2002) is an American football running back for the California Golden Bears.
+Jaydn Ott (born December 16, 2002) is an American college football running back for the Oklahoma Sooners.
+He previously played for the California Golden Bears.

-Early life and high school
+Early life

 Ott grew up in Norco, California and initially attended Norco High School.
 He committed to play college football at Oregon as a freshman in high school.
 After his freshman year Ott moved to Las Vegas, Nevada and transferred to Bishop Gorman High School.
 As a sophomore, Ott rushed for 11.7 yards per carry.
 He returned to Norco before the start of his senior year.
 Ott rushed for 1,140 yards and 17 touchdowns on 114 carries as a senior.
 Ott decommitted from Oregon during his sophomore year and later committed to play at California.
 He re-opened his recruitment as a senior, but ultimately signed a National Letter of Intent to play at Cal.